wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools & Projects/OS.md

 # Remote Control & Screen Sharing

+- [jsmpeg-vnc](https://github.com/phoboslab/jsmpeg-vnc): A low latency, high framerate screen sharing server for Windows and client for browsers.

 - [xrdp #Project#](https://github.com/neutrinolabs/xrdp): xrdp provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP).

 - [Deskreen #Project#](https://github.com/pavlobu/deskreen): Deskreen turns any device with a web browser to a second screen for your computer